KazBrekker1/15112-FinalProject-smart-2048-game-/README.md

 * The user experience and the features  : when the user runs my code he or she will see the following :
-  1 - a window that asks the player to choose the game mode either ( one player ) or ( VS The Computer ).
+  1 - a window that asks the player to choose the game mode either ( one player ) , ( VS The Computer ) or (AI VS AI)

     if the player chooses the ( one player ) mode: